HazemAbdesamed/Crime-Analysis-SFPD/README.md

 <pre><code>
 - Extract data from the staging table <b>ST</b> and performing some transformations.
 - Extract the dimension tables <b>DTs</b> and performing some transformations.
-- Perform joins between <b>ST</b> and <b>DTs</b>
+- Perform joins between <b>ST</b> and <b>DTs</b>.
-- Append new data to the fact table
+- Append new data to the fact table.
 </pre></code>
-This task code can be found in the [load fact file](https://github.com/HazemAbdesamed/Crime-Analysis-SFDP/tree/main/dags/functions/load_fact.py)
+This task code can be found in the [load fact file](https://github.com/HazemAbdesamed/Crime-Analysis-SFDP/tree/main/dags/functions/load_fact.py).

 The logic followed for loading *incident_category* table is :
 <pre><code>